omo50/Williams-Console/README.md

 This project uses the the Apache License v2.0.

+William's Console is only hosted on Github and Modrinth.
+If ypu see it hosted on any other site, let me know.

 Almost all of the mods in William's Console are either Open Source or Source available. if there's is an alternative to a mod without source code available that we use, let us know.